identio/identio-hugo/content/docs/identio-server/reference/index.md

 ### SAML authentication: Identity Provider Proxying

-The SAML authentication methods are configured in the `samlAuthMethods` section.
+The SAML authentication methods are configured in the `saml` section.
 This section is a list, you can include multiple authentication methods, if you want to delegate authentication to multiple Identity Providers.